-New federal and State mandates such as the Renewable Fuel Standard have required a significant increase in biofuels production and use.
-This has resulted in an increase in the number of retail facilities storing and dispensing biofuels such as ethanol and biodiesel.
-Biofuels are produced from plant or animal products or wastes, as opposed to fossil fuel sources.
+New federal and State mandates such as the Renewable Fuel Standard have required a significant increase in biofuel blends production and use.
+This has resulted in an increase in the number of retail facilities storing and dispensing biofuel blends such as ethanol and biodiesel.
+Biofuel blends are produced from plant or animal products or wastes, as opposed to fossil fuel sources.
 Pure ethanol (E100) and biodiesel (B100) are examples of biofuels.
-Biofuels have significantly different characteristics than petroleum gasoline and diesel, and may not be compatible with certain existing underground storage tank system components that were suitable for storing gasoline or diesel.
+Biofuel blends have significantly different characteristics than petroleum gasoline and diesel, and may not be compatible with certain existing UST components that were suitable for storing gasoline or diesel.
 Biofuel blends are produced by combining petroleum based fuel products with biofuels.
 Blends of 85 percent ethanol (E85) and 20 percent biodiesel (B20) are examples of biofuel blends.